oskarandre/PasswordStrengthMeter-And-CarouselView/README.md

 - Display the strength of the password in a bar: displayBar (bool)
 - When to show the requirements, 'always', 'never', or 'onFocus': showRequirements (string)
 - Use the custom strength meter depending on the criterias selected: ownStrengthAlgorithm (bool)
+- Callback function to return a valid password (depends on the criteras set): onValidPassword (Callback function)

 ### Carousel View